darthwalsh/Austerity/README.md

 A nodejs web server for a popular deck-building board game.

-Try an alpha version at https://austerity.azurewebsites.net/ (Supports only 5 simultaneous connections.)
+Try an alpha version at https://austerity.azurewebsites.net/ (TODO firebase hosting?)

 Run it
 ------